jmh045000/utd_cs6301_project/lit_review/readme.md

 * +bibtex
 * describes teaching with Construct3D

+__misc/Learning design patterns with bayesian grammar induction.pdf__
+* +bibtex
+* we're using this for something, right?

 __virtual reality/3D Arrow a Virtual Pointer for Immersive Sculpting (2011).pdf__
 * +bibtex
 * might be useful